-According to formalism, one should rather argue about the truth of formalistic stories.
-Only for pragmatic reasons, one could (and one would) then behave as if it was reasonable to discuss set- or class theoretic arguments, but the goal of such a discussion would be no more and no less than to settle the question of the possibility of writing a formal proof in the mentioned formal system.
+According to formalism, one should rather argue about whether a result is formally proven.
+Only for pragmatic reasons, one could (and one would) then behave as if it was reasonable to discuss set- or class theoretic arguments.
+However, ideally the goal of such a discussion would be no more and no less than to settle the question of the possibility of writing a formal proof in the mentioned formal system.

 We have already stated at the beginning of Section 2 that the attitude of Platonic realists is questionable.
-Moreover, in subsection 3.4 we have explained that the claims of stories consisting of a formalistic header followed by a linearly told substantial story are often questionable even if the arguments in the corresponding substantive stories are considered to be convincing with respect to the axioms.
+Moreover, in subsection 3.4 we have explained that claims that formal proves "can be written" are usually also questionable.
+In particular, the claims of stories consisting of a formal header followed by a linearly told substantive story are questionable even if the arguments in the corresponding substantive stories are considered to be convincing with respect to the axioms.
 The central question is then: